 You have flexibility to determine what you want to experience on your sabbatical.
 However, we ask that you do not do anything work-related.
-Please do not draft new policies for your organization, reimagine your leadership structure, or other projects of that nature.
+Please do not draft new policies for your organization, reimagine your leadership structure, or write a book on nonprofit leadership.
 Your "duties" during the sabbatical period are to rest and be renewed.
-When you return, you can dive into those projects.
+When you return, you can dive into those projects with newfound creativity.